Psyharsh/Celerium/README.md

 # Celerium
 Modpack to optimize the game overall, with Sodium and everything necessary to work on that.
+# WARNING!
+THIS IS THE DOCS BRANCH OF THE MODPACK, THIS WAS MADE SO THAT I CAN WORK ON THE DOCUMENTATION BEFORE MAKING IT PUBLIC
 # Modrinth description:
 # Meet Celerium!
 The Optimization modpack that revolves around Celeron CPUs and iGPUs or just weak CPUs in general!